 If you don’t locate a clog in the trap, then a clog has likely developed in another area of the drain.
 Depending on your comfort level with taking apart the branch drain which leads to your home’s main drain and using a drain snake, it may be time to call a plumber.

 Don’t be tempted to try to clear a clog using a chemical drain cleaner.
 These chemicals rarely work and can easily leave you with a sink full of toxic chemicals.
+Try these tips instead.

 The chemicals in drain openers can corrode the metallic components in garbage disposals leading to future leaks.
 Because of their corrosive properties, using them will void your manufacturer’s warranty.
 Even more importantly, when the disposal is turned back on, these chemicals can easily splash up out of the drain leading to potentially serious injuries.